jcthomsonjr/wischolar/sites/all/modules/contrib/apachesolr_attachments/README.txt

 svn co -r779609 http://svn.apache.org/repos/asf/lucene/solr/trunk/contrib/extraction/lib tika-0.3

-You can copy/move directory to somewhere convenient, though it's probably a good idea to keep it outside your doocroot.
+You can copy/move directory to somewhere convenient, though it's probably a good idea to keep it outside your docroot.

 While Solr now uses tika 0.4, it no longer lncludes the command-line extraction application.

-You will likely need to built tika from source using maven (mvn).
+You will likely need to build tika from source using maven (mvn).
 Get the tika source from: http://lucene.apache.org/tika/download.html